Distributed economic control of dynamically coupled networks: Case I: Linear dynamics

 The distributed control law is given by \eqref{control law for linear system}.
 Each agent $i$ takes $(\bar x_i,\bar u_i)$ as an intermediate estimate of the VE and aims to drive $x_i$ by $u_i$ to asymptotically keep track of $\bar x_i$ and $u_i$ itself asymptotically keep track of $\bar u_i$.
-The logic of \eqref{control law for linear system} lies in that we estimate the equilibrium of $u_i$ by $\bar u_i$ and correct this estimation by the feedback of the tracking error from $x_i$ to $\bar x_i$ gained by $(K_i(\varepsilon)+a_i)\mathcal{T}_i$.
-The introduction of $\varepsilon$ is to enable arbitrarily fast tracking (by choosing $\varepsilon$ arbitrarily small).
 Notice that \eqref{control law for linear system} does not require inter-agent communications.
+We next informally explain how \eqref{control law for linear system} achieves asymptotic tracking.
+The formal proof is provided in Section \ref{appendix 2} using Laypunov analysis.